pingcap/docs-cn/br/br-auto-tune.md

 ---
-title: BR Auto-Tune
+title: Backup Auto-Tune
-summary: Learn about the auto-feature of BR, which automatically limits the resources used by backups to reduce the impact on the cluster in case of high cluster resource usage.
+summary: Learn about the auto-tune feature of TiDB backup and restore, which automatically limits the resources used by backups to reduce the impact on the cluster in case of high cluster resource usage.
 ---

-# BR Auto-Tune <span class="version-mark">New in v5.4.0</span>
+# Backup Auto-Tune <span class="version-mark">New in v5.4.0</span>

-Before TiDB v5.4.0, when you back up data using BR, the number of threads used for backup makes up 75% of the logical CPU cores.
+Before TiDB v5.4.0, when you back up data using Backup & Restore (BR), the number of threads used for backup makes up 75% of the logical CPU cores.
 Without a speed limit, the backup process can consume a lot of cluster resources, which has a considerable impact on the performance of the online cluster.
 Although you can reduce the impact of backup by adjusting the size of the thread pool, it is a tedious task to observe the CPU load and manually adjust the thread pool size.

-To reduce the impact of backup tasks on the cluster, starting from TiDB v5.4.0, BR introduces the auto-tune feature.
+To reduce the impact of backup tasks on the cluster, TiDB v5.4.0 introduces the auto-tune feature, which is enabled by default.
 When the cluster resource utilization is high, BR automatically limits the resources used by backup tasks and thereby reduces their impact on the cluster.
 The auto-tune feature is enabled by default.

-## User scenario
+## Usage scenario

 If you want to reduce the impact of backup tasks on the cluster, you can enable the auto-tune feature.
-With this feature enabled, BR performs backup tasks as fast as possible without excessively affecting the cluster.
+With this feature enabled, TiDB performs backup tasks as fast as possible without excessively affecting the cluster.

 Alternatively, you can limit the backup speed by using the TiKV configuration item [`backup.num-threads`](/tikv-configuration-file.md#num-threads-1) or using the parameter `--ratelimit`.